ScratchAddons/website-v2/content/docs/develop/getting-started/creating-an-addon.md

 }
 ```

-For more information on what you can declare in the manifest, see the [Addon manifest refrence](/docs/reference/addon-manifest/).
+For more information on what you can declare in the manifest, see [the Addon Manifest refrence](/docs/reference/addon-manifest/).

 The addon doesn't do anything yet, but it should appear in the popup and settings page after reloading it.